Biden to nominate Ketanji Brown Jackson for Supreme Court

 Her nomination is subject to confirmation by the Senate, where Democrats hold the majority by a razor-thin 50-50 margin with Vice President Kamala Harris as the tie-breaker.
 Party leaders have promised swift but deliberate consideration of the president’s nominee.

-The next justice will replace one of the more liberal justices, so she would not tip the balance of the court, which now leans 6-3 in favor of conservatives.

-The news comes two years to the day after Biden, then struggling to capture the Democratic presidential nomination, first pledged in a South Carolina debate to nominate a Black woman to the high court if presented with a vacancy.
+The news comes two years to the day after Biden, then struggling to capture the Democratic presidential nomination, pledged in a South Carolina debate to nominate a Black woman if presented with a vacancy.

-“Everyone should be represented,” Biden said.
-“We talked about the Supreme Court — I’m looking forward to making sure there’s a black woman on the Supreme Court to make sure we in fact get everyone represented.”

-Senate Judiciary Committee Chairman Dick Durbin has said that he wants the Senate to move quickly on the nomination.
+Senate Judiciary Committee Chairman Dick Durbin said in a statement that the panel will “begin immediately” to move forward on consideration of an “extraordinary nominee.”
 Senators have set a tentative goal of confirmation by April 8, when they leave for a two-week spring recess.
 Hearings could start as soon as mid-March.

-That timeline could be complicated by a number of things, including the ongoing developments between Russia and Ukraine and the extended absence of Democratic Sen. Ben Ray Lujan of New Mexico, who suffered a stroke last month and is out for several weeks.
+That timeline could be complicated by a number of things, including Russia’s invasion of Ukraine and the extended absence of Democratic Sen. Ben Ray Lujan of New Mexico, who suffered a stroke last month and is out for several weeks.
 Democrats would need Lujan’s vote to confirm Biden’s pick if no Republicans support her.

 Once the nomination is sent to the Senate, it is up to the Senate Judiciary Committee to vet the nominee and hold confirmation hearings.
 After the committee approves a nomination, it goes to the Senate floor for a final vote.

-The entire process passes through several time-consuming steps, including meetings with individual senators that are expected to begin next week.
-While Justice Amy Coney Barrett was confirmed just four weeks after she was nominated ahead of the 2020 election, the process usually takes several weeks longer than that.

-Biden and Senate Democrats are hoping for a bipartisan vote on the nomination, but it’s unclear if they will be able to win over any GOP senators after three bitterly partisan confirmation battles under President Donald Trump.
-South Carolina Sen. Lindsey Graham, one of three Republicans who voted to confirm Jackson to the appeals court last year, had pushed Biden to nominate a different candidate from his home state, Judge J. Michelle Childs.
-He said earlier this month that his vote would be “very problematic” if it were anyone else.
+Biden and Senate Democrats are hoping for a bipartisan vote on the nomination, but it’s unclear if they will be able to win over any GOP senators after bitterly partisan confirmation battles under President Donald Trump.
+South Carolina Sen. Lindsey Graham, one of three Republicans who voted to confirm Jackson to the appeals court last year, had pushed Biden to nominate a different candidate from his home state, Judge J. Michelle Childs, who also was favored by home-state Rep. James Clyburn, a Biden ally.

-Jackson was on the president’s short list as a potential nominee even before Breyer retired.
-Biden and his team spent weeks poring over her records, interviewing her friends and family and looking into her background.
+Graham said earlier this month that his vote would be “very problematic” if it were anyone else, and he expressed disappointment in a tweet Friday that Biden had not nominated his preferred choice.
+Previewing a likely Republican attack line, he and several others on the right said Biden was going with the choice of the “radical left.”

+Senate Republican Leader Mitch McConnell said he looked forward to meeting with Jackson and “studying her record, legal views and judicial philosophy.”
+But he noted he had voted against her a year ago.

 Biden has said he was interested in selecting a nominee in the mold of Breyer who could be a persuasive force with fellow justices.
 Although Breyer’s votes tended to put him to the left of center on an increasingly conservative court, he frequently saw the gray in situations that colleagues were more likely to find black or white.

 As part of his search process, Biden, a longtime chair of the Senate Judiciary Committee, also interviewed Childs and California Supreme Court Judge Leondra Kruger, according to a person familiar with the matter.
-He also consulted with a wide range of legal experts and lawmakers in both parties and delved deeply into the finalists’ legal writings before selecting Jackson for the post.
+He also consulted with a wide range of legal experts and lawmakers in both parties and delved deeply into the finalists’ legal writings.

 Jackson was confirmed to that post on a 53-44 Senate vote, winning the backing of three Republicans: Graham, Maine’s Susan Collins and Alaska’s Lisa Murkowski.

-Another highly visible case that Jackson oversaw involved the online conspiracy theory “pizzagate,” which revolved around false internet rumors about prominent Democrats harboring child sex slaves at a Washington pizza restaurant.
-A North Carolina man showed up at the restaurant with an assault rifle and a revolver.
-Jackson called it “sheer luck” no one was injured and sentenced him to four years in prison.

-Jackson has a considerably shorter record as an appeals court judge.
-She was part of a three-judge panel that ruled in December against Trump’s effort to shield documents from the House committee investigating the Jan.
+As an appeals court judge, she was part of a three-judge panel that ruled in December against Trump’s effort to shield documents from the House committee investigating the Jan.
 6, 2021, insurrection at the U.S. Capitol.

 Jackson was born in Washington, D.C., and grew up in Miami.
 She has said that her parents, Johnny and Ellery Brown, chose her name to express their pride in her family’s African ancestry.
 They asked an aunt who was in the Peace Corps in Africa at the time to send a list of African girls’ names and they picked Ketanji Onyika, which they were told meant “lovely one.”

 Jackson traces her interest in the law to when she was in preschool and her father was in law school and they would sit together at the dining room table, she with coloring books and he with law books.
-Her father became an attorney for the county school board and her mom was a high school principal.
-She has a brother who is nine years younger who served in the Army, including in Iraq, and is now a lawyer.
+Her father became an attorney for the county school board and her mother was a high school principal.
+A brother, nine years younger, served in the Army, including in Iraq, and is now a lawyer, too.

 Associated Press writers Mark Sherman, Jessica Gresko and Mary Clare Jalonick contributed to this report.